brunscii/astro-blog-site/src/content/blog/linux_commands/grep.md

     General help using GNU software: <https://www.gnu.org/gethelp/>

-So what if you arre a man page user then it might look more like this:
+So what if you are a man page user?
+Well it might look more like this:

     GREP(1)                                             User Commands                                             GREP(1)